Frequently Asked Questions:

 Who are you and why did you write this book?

-I'm Catherine Price, science journalist and author of How to Break Up With Your Phone.
+I'm Catherine Price, science journalist, author of How to Break Up With Your Phone, and founder of Screen/Life Balance.
 I was inspired to write the book when I realized that my own relationship with my phone felt out of whack.
 I wanted to have more control over how and when I used it, so I called upon my experience as a writer and researcher to figure out what the time we spend on our phones could be doing to us—and to come up with a plan to help people change.

 What does it mean to “break up” with your phone?

 Breaking up with your phone doesn’t mean throwing your phone under a bus.
 It means giving yourself the space, time, and tools necessary to create a new, long-term relationship with it, one that keeps what you love about your phone and gets rid of what you don’t.
 Think of it as going from an obsessive, romantic relationship with your phone–one where you bring it with you to bed and can’t bear to be apart—to just being friends with your phone.
 Maybe friends with benefits.

 Why should I bother?